 What does a vascular technologist do?

-Vascular technologists help doctors with diagnosing and treating many different conditions that affect the vascular system, except for the heart.
+Vascular technologists help physicians with diagnosing and treating many different conditions that affect the vascular system, except for the heart.
 They review and record the medical history of patients, perform physical examinations, explain procedures to patients, and answer any questions the patient may have.
 They assess pulses, and evaluate the blood flow in veins and arteries by listening to the vascular flow sounds, and order the appropriate diagnostic test.
 They also perform noninvasive procedures using technological equipment such as ultrasounds.
 They record vascular information including blood flow, oxygen levels, blood pressure, and circulation.
-They then provide the summary of the results to doctors to assist in the diagnosis and treatment.
+They then provide the summary of the results to physicians to assist in the diagnosis and treatment.

 What kind of training does a vascular technologist need?